AzureAD/microsoft-authentication-library-for-js/docs/navigation.md

 Return `false` if:

 - The function will not cause the page to redirect or reload, for example when extracting the url and navigating to it in a different window
-- The function will invoke client-side navigation to rerender a part of the page that does not reinialize `PublicClientApplication` or call `handleRedirectPromise` again
+- The function will invoke client-side navigation to re-render a part of the page that does not reinitialize `PublicClientApplication` or call `handleRedirectPromise` again

 ## Providing your custom implementation to `PublicClientApplication`